 Unfolding the innovation DNA: PASSION

-In our previous blogpost, we discussed the first tier of the innovation model, Friction – the unmet need that inspires innovators to explore and shape the solution space.
+Our previous blogpost discussed the first tier of the innovation model, Friction – the unmet need that inspires innovators to explore and shape the solution space.
 The driving force behind these individuals is Passion!
-Successful innovators are characterized by this drive and endurance to take an insight forward and turn it into an idea and subsequently a concept.
-Here’s how surgically infusing passion into your process can bolster your proposition:
+Successful innovators are characterized by this drive and endurance to take an insight forward.
+Their aim is to turn it into an idea and subsequently a concept.
+So here’s how surgically infusing passion into your process can bolster your proposition:

 Tweetaway: Friction solvers are characterized by an immense drive and PASSION to bring their idea(s) to life https://insit.es/2wlnqGx via @InSites #mrx #newmr #innovation #innovationresearch #disruptors #disruption